TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

 * `pauseAllSuperTimers()`
 and
 * `unpauseAllSuperTimers()`

+That is, of course, no matter how long the chain is.

 If you want to control individual timers, you must assign them to variables with names like so
 ```